6 Tips for Successful Copper Red Hair Color In Fall

 In the Autumn season, often clients want colors that resemble fall leaves, such as golds, reds, coppers, and warmer shades to balance out their fading tan from summer, and adding a subtle glow to their skin with rich colors.
 Here are a few tips on how to execute successful copper red hair colors this fall with fade reduction advice, and a few pointers on creating sensational red formulations.

-1. First, and foremost, always consider the level of clients hair.
-Understanding that the remaining pigment contribution at each level of color will either enhance or challenge your formulation is vital to formulating a successful red copper .
+1. First, and foremost, always consider the natural level of clients hair.
+Understanding that the remaining pigment contribution at each level of color will either enhance or challenge your formulation is vital to formulating a successful red copper hair color.

 ( For example: A client’s hair is a level 7 naturally, and the client wants to be a color similar to Nicole Kidman shade of level 8, red copper strawberry blonde.
 At level 8 the remaining pigment contribution is always a tone of yellow/orange.
 By lifting one level and working WITH the RPC, it will enhance the tonality of the result, and help by supporting the orange hue in the color.
 However, it is important to not turn your client orange.
 Consider how much copper they want to see, or if they would like a softer effect heading more towards blonde with some red/copper.
 Understanding that the RPC is crucial for properly balancing color formulas, it will create more success and balance in your color formulations.